Returning to Queen’s Park after spending time travelling Algoma-Manitoulin is always a bit of a culture shock for me.

-As always, please feel free to contact my office about these issues, or any other provincial matters.
-You can reach my constituency office by email at email@example.com or by phone at 705-461-9710 or Toll free 1-800-831-1899.
+As always, please feel free to contact my office about these issues or any other provincial matters.
+You can reach my constituency office by email at my new address, firstname.lastname@example.org or by phone Toll-free at 1-800-831-1899.